How to Save Money on a Fun, Relaxing, AND Educational Road Trip!

 Rocky Mountain Region

-- The Hoover Dam (Clark County, Nevada): Tours of the world-famous Hoover Dam are available 5 days a week Monday through Friday, and you’ll be treated to guided tours describing the operations of the Dam, its purpose and contributions to the American Southwest, and a variety of exhibits and galleries with additional educational content.
+- The Hoover Dam (Clark County, Nevada): Tours of the world-famous Hoover Dam are available daily, and you’ll be treated to guided tours describing the operations of the Dam, its purpose and contributions to the American Southwest, and a variety of exhibits and galleries with additional educational content.
+Some areas are closed due to COVID-19.

 - Historic Silver City (Idaho): A bit off the beaten path, Silver City is a ghost town that’s rich with history!
 You can take a step back in time and look at old buildings and architecture, and you can explore the various hiking trails in the area.